-Deficiency Letter and Deficiency Letter Response.
+Deficiency Letter and Deficiency Letter Response (-001).
 On June 5, 2023, the FERC issued a deficiency letter directing Versant to provide additional information related to inputs to Filing Exhibits 1 and 2, which support the amount of the proposed regulatory asset.
 Specifically, Versant was directed to provide "all records that Versant provided to Commission audit staff in Docket No. FA20-9-000 related to the proposed regulatory asset and explain how these records support the instant filing".
 Versant filed its response on July 5, 2023 (which re-set the filing date and deadline for FERC action (see below)).
 Comments on Versant's deficiency letter response were due on or before July 26, 2023; none were filed.
 On July 19, the Maine Office of the Public Advocate ("MOPA") filed a motion to intervene (out-of-time).

 Joint Offer of Settlement (-002).
 On September 22, Versant filed a joint offer of settlement ("Settlement Offer") between itself, the MPUC and MOPA.
 Versant stated the Settlement Offer, if accepted, would resolve all issues raised by the MPUC in this proceeding, including those described above.
-Comments on the Settlement Offer are due on or before October 12, 2023; reply comments, if any, by October 23, 2023.
+Comments on the Settlement Offer were due on or before October 12, 2023; none were filed.
+The Settlement Offer is pending before the FERC.